-A new venture is like an egg, it needs right ecosystem to grow.
+A new startup venture needs right ecosystem to grow.
 That is why so many incubators are opening up everyday.
-Everyday 100s of startup are born, this is brining a boom in the Indian startup ecosystem but each startup looks for a right place to grow.
-Here are listed some location (hubs) where most of the startups grow and get suceess.
+Hundreds of startups are born each day, this is bringing a boom in the Indian startup ecosystem but each startup looks for a right place to grow.

-The startup capital and IT hub of India, Bengaluru has been a home to many successful startups like Ola and Flipkart.
+The startup capital and the IT hub of India, Bengaluru or Bangalore has been a home to many successful startups like Ola and Flipkart.
 This city holds various technical and analytical firms, a point of attraction for various entrepreneurs.
-Often termed as silicon valley of India, Bengaluru is a perfect amalgamation of corporate lifestyle along with a rich social life.
+Often termed as silicon valley of India, Bangalore is a perfect amalgamation of corporate lifestyle along with a rich social life.
 Moreover it has a relatively cheaper real estate, housing country’s top technical as well as B-schools and a strong developed network of investors.

 DELHI, GURUGRAM AND NCR

 Having its strong hold in telecommunication and media, Delhi has been a destination for various startup meets and conferences, some being organised by Government of India itself.